 Along with the San Bushmen tribe, the Kalahari Desert is home to other ethnic groups, such as the Bantu-speaking Tswana people, the majority ethnic group in Botswana.

-The Tswana have a rich cultural heritage and is well-known for their dance, music, and various traditional crafts.
-All the tribes living in this desert need to face various types of challenges due to the semi-arid atmosphere of this vast desert.
+The Tswana have a rich cultural heritage and are well-known for their dance, music, and various traditional crafts.
+Due to the semi-arid atmosphere of this vast desert, all the tribes living in it face various challenges.

 This semi-arid desert is rich in different types of valuable minerals, like copper, nickel, and coal.